FAQs: Live-in Care Career

 Yes, as a live-in carer you will live in the client’s home and be on hand 24/7.
 However, we are flexible regarding working patterns.
 We have to consider the needs of the client -the carer may require more frequent breaks the higher dependency of the care package.
 We try to match carers and clients so we achieve continuity for our clients and carers can get to know their clients desired outcomes well.
 Carers are required to deliver a person centred service.

-What does a typical day look like as a live-in client?
+What does a typical day look like as a Live-in carer?

-As a live-in carer you will provide person-centred care to your client including personal care and all aspects of daily living -preparing meals, cooking, cleaning, washing, ironing, laundry etc You will provide companionship to the client and escort to GP appointments and shopping trips.
-Some of our clients enjoy visiting garden centres, so every day can be different!
+As a Live-in carer you will provide person-centred care to your client including personal care and all aspects of daily living -preparing meals, cooking, cleaning, washing, ironing, laundry etc. You will provide companionship to the client and escort them, if required, for all appointments and trips.
+Some of our clients enjoy visiting garden centres, the shops, family and friends – so every day can be different!

 Will I have my own room?